Natalia Buchynska: Musical career

 In her first year at the university, Buchynska took part in many vocal competitions and musical festivals.
 In 1995, she won first prize in the contest "Miss Academy", and in February of that year finished first in the "Chervona Ruta" (Red Rue) Festival.

 Buchynska, participated in many festivals, including "Young Halychyna", "Spivanochka – Jazzochka" (Song – dzhazochka), "Song will be among us", "Melody", "Song Vernissage", "Doliy" (Predestination) and was winner of "Song of the Year" from 1995 to 1998.

 In 1998 she moved to Kyiv, at the request of the State Song and Dance Ensemble of the Ministry of Internal Affairs of Ukraine.
 After auditioning, she was chosen as a soloist.
 There she met her future director and producer Leonid Radchenko.
 In this same year, her song "Listen, the rustling rain" became "Song of the Year".

 In 2004 Buchynska became the youngest People's Artist of Ukraine.
 She performed at over 800 concerts.
 Her repertoire includes over 160 songs.
 She performs songs in Ukrainian, Russian, Armenian, English and French.
-Her songs are mainly written by Nicolo Petrasha, Yuri Rybchynsky, Ruslan Quinta, Vladimir Matetskiy, and others.
+Her songs are mainly written by Nicolo Petrasha, Yuri Rybchynsky, Ruslan Quinta, Vladimir Matetskiy, Volodymyr Melnykov and others.